nadimhamdi/Kmeans_coding_test/README.md

 ## Solution

-1. The solution implemented works for 2-dimensional clusters we can change the dimensions .
+1. The solution implemented works for 2-dimensional.
 2. It implements a class Kmeans, that only has the `fit`, `fit_predict` and `predict` methods that the sklearn class considers
 3. The file `test_kmeans.py` tests that
 4. It tooks **One HOUR** to finish the code

 ## Scripts

-It requires python 3.6 or above and pandas and plotnine.
+It requires python 3.6 or above, pandas and plotnine.

 `N_CLUSTER`(-c) `N_POINTS`(-p) `N_DIMENS`(-d) .